by Iida Pirttiniemi

 Newman quickly realized that being homeless is an abuse in itself.
 During the two years that she spent at the Drop-in Center; she came to realize that she wanted to start an organization to help women who are facing similar difficulties she faced.
 That is how the story of Rise of Broken Women first began.

 Homeless Periods: A Problem of Poverty, Dignity, and Feminine Hygiene

 Menstruation creates a very specific problem to people without homes.
-Shelters don’t provide menstrual hygiene products and because they are not covered by SNAP, women might have to sell their food stamps or even their bodies to get the necessary items they need to make it through their cycle.
-Homeless women on the streets of NYC end up using out of the garbage, newspaper, socks and t-shirts – anything they can find on the streets – to cope with their menstruation.
+Shelters don’t provide menstrual hygiene products and because they are not covered by SNAP, women might have to sell their food stamps or even their bodies to get the necessary items they need to make it through their period.
+Homeless women on the streets of NYC end up using things out of the garbage: newspaper, socks and t-shirts – anything they can find on the streets – to cope with their menstruation.

 - I remember once in a shelter there was a woman who was asking the guard for menstrual hygiene products.
 The guard told her to go to the toilet to get some toilet paper and use that, and the woman was devastated.
 There are homeless women whose daughters must miss school every time they have their periods because the family can’t afford pads or tampons, she continues.

 Rise of Broken Women provides women in shelters with menstrual hygiene products, pantyliners, bras, underwear and other necessary items related to personal hygiene.
 They also help women who don’t get their periods with feminine hygiene products.
 These women will receive pantyliners, feminine wipes, etc.